emaesen/blog-template-with-article-photo-video-art-posts/README.md

 ## Images

 For a clean look, images that are uploaded to Strapi-cms should be of consistent height/width ratio.
-A phi-ratio is pleasing to the eye and the recommended image size is 1165px x 720px.
+The recommended image size for the photos section is 1165px x 720px (phi-ratio).

 ## Tools used